 Augustine admitted the data points to candidates walking a tight rope when interviewing.
 Be confident, but not overconfident.
 Be authentic, but not TOO authentic.
 She explains that while being yourself is still important.

 “‘Authenticity’ topped the chart of most impressive personality traits, yet this can be one of the most difficult qualities to convey in an interview.
 It’s hard to just ‘be yourself’ when you’re in a nerve-wracking situation.”
 Augustine explained.

 To avoid one of the biggest interview mistakes you can make, it’s best to speak in terms of data and present yourself as objectively as possible.
 Also, make sure to highlight the positive aspects of your personality as much as possible.

 While it still considered good advice to be yourself, remember to dial it back — perhaps only be about 80% of yourself she states.
-Great communications for businesses and people alike is always a balance.
+Great communications is always a balance.